mathworks/matlab-interface-refprop-coolprop/README.md

     3. REFPROP_lib.h - this file is required by hiLIevelMexC.cpp in order to interface with REFPROP.
     4. MLCoolProp.m - this file is the MATLAB script which is called by getfluidProperties.m to interface with CoolProp.
 It uses calllib rather than mex to interface with the CoolProp library.
 4. createREFPROPmex.m - this file should be run by the user the first time they want to use REFPROP.
 This script will create the mexw64 executable from the hiLevelMexC.cpp file.
-5. getFluidProper.m - this function is the user interface to REFPROP or CoolProp.
+5. getFluidProperty.m - this function is the user interface to REFPROP or CoolProp.
 6. MATLABInterfaceREFPROPCoolProp.prj - this file is the MATLAB project file which sets all the necessary paths and provides the user git interface through MATLAB.

 ## For REFPROP Users - one-time setup